Flows of $G_2$-Structures associated to Calabi-Yau Manifolds: Convergence of Solutions

-In this section, we briefly review analytic estimates regarding complex Monge-Amp\`ere flows.
+We briefly review analytic estimates regarding complex Monge--Amp\`ere flows.
 These estimates can be found in joint work by the first-named author and X.-W. Zhang \cite{PZ19}.
 These bounds build on Yau's estimates \cite{Yau78} and recover the estimates of Cao \cite{Cao85} for the K\"ahler--Ricci flow on Calabi--Yau manifolds as a special case.
 For follow-up work in the non-K\"ahler case, see \cite{Sm20}.

 For a compact K\"{a}hler manifold $X$ with K\"{a}hler form $\omega$, the main result in \cite{PZ19} states that there exists a smooth solution $u_t$ for all time $t \in [0,\infty)$ to the parabolic complex Monge--Amp\`{e}re equation